Particle.news

 Overview

-• President Trump signed an executive order creating the Religious Liberty Commission during a National Day of Prayer event at the White House.
+• President Trump signed an executive order creating the Religious Liberty Commission during a National Day of Prayer ceremony at the White House.

-• The commission will focus on six key areas, including parental rights in education, conscience protections, attacks on houses of worship, free speech, school choice, and institutional autonomy.
+• Its mandate focuses on six areas: parental rights in education, conscience protections, worship security, free speech, school choice, and institutional autonomy.